ndziuba/EnterpriseAI-Project/README.md

 ### integrated_gradient_test
 To better understand the workings of our model we applied the explainable AI method of Integrated Gradients (IG).
 We followed the tutorial (https://www.tensorflow.org/tutorials/interpretability/integrated_gradients).
 The technique generates interpolations between a baseline (a black image) and the image.
 Generating the relevant gradients for each interpolation.
 A mask can be created with these gradients, highlighting the relevant pixels for the prediction.
-### API_test
-This notebook calls our final API with a random sample of 1000 images from our test set and generates metrics.

 ### hp_tuning_test
 This notebook was used to test hyperparameter tuning on our model.
 As described in the hp_tuner step, we used the keras tuner package.
 We experimented with different layer sizes and activation functions with five epochs each.
 The results can be seen inside the notebook.